Award-winning Egyptian photojournalist freed from jail

-Award-winning Egyptian photojournalist Mahmoud Abu Zeid was released on Monday after spending nearly six years in prison following his arrest while covering a bloody crackdown on protests, his lawyer said.
+Award-winning Egyptian photojournalist Mahmoud Abu Zeid was released on Monday after spending nearly six years in prison following his arrest while covering a bloody crackdown on protests.

+But the photographer, widely known as Shawkan, faces five years of strict supervision and will be required to spend every night sleeping at his local police station.

-The photographer, widely known as Shawkan, last year received UNESCO's World Freedom Prize, dismaying the Egyptian authorities who accused him of "terrorist and criminal acts".
+Last year Shawkan received UNESCO's World Freedom Prize for his "courage, resistance and commitment to freedom of expression," dismaying the Egyptian authorities who accused him of "terrorist and criminal acts".

-"He was released at 6:00 am (0400 GMT) from the Al-Haram police station (near the Giza pyramids) and is currently at home," his attorney Taher Aboul Nasr told AFP.
+Speaking at his home in Giza, he said the first moments of his release felt "as if I was flying."

+Imprisonment "was an experience that I can never forget," the 31-year-old said.

 Shawkan was detained in August 2013 while covering clashes between security forces and supporters of ousted Islamist president Mohamed Morsi that turned into a bloodbath in which hundreds of demonstrators died.

-The photojournalist was jailed and put on trial along with 739 defendants, most of them charged with killing police and vandalising property.
+The photojournalist was put on trial along with 739 defendants, most of them charged with killing police and vandalising property.

 It was one of the largest mass trials since the 2011 uprising that toppled veteran president Hosni Mubarak.